andrewfenn/fendeb/man/fendeb.1.md

 `update`
 :   Updates and upgrades an environment to include the latest packages from a release

+`login`
+:   Logs you into an environment with the root user

 `env`
 :   Switches build environments so that you can use a different pbuilder environment on your system